Those leaving UAE will need to declare large sums of cash in money laundering curb

 The current regulation only applies to arriving passengers.

-The central bank said it is also bringing the minimum declaration amount in line with international standards, raising the requirement to declare cash and bearer instruments such as cheques to AED100,000 ($27,230), or the equivalent in foreign currencies, from AED40,000.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The central bank said it is also bringing the minimum declaration amount in line with international standards, raising the requirement to declare cash and bearer instruments such as cheques to AED100,000 ($27,230), or the equivalent in foreign currencies, from AED40,000.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.